 The Company presently maintains its corporate bank accounts in Canadian dollars.
-Hudson Greenland's senior and subordinated loans are denominated in US dollars.
-Due to the nature of its operations, Hudson Greenland maintains its accounts in Canadian and US dollars, and in Danish Krone in Greenland.
-The Company's operations in Greenland and its continued exploration and development expenditures in Greenland are denominated in DKK, US dollars and Canadian dollars, making it subject to foreign currency fluctuations.
+The Company's operations in Greenland and its continued exploration and development expenditures in Greenland are denominated in

+DKK, US dollars and Canadian dollars, making it subject to foreign currency fluctuations.
 Such fluctuations are out of the Company's control and may materially adversely affect the Company's financial position and results.